 Nowadays, it is important how the links you send through social networks or messengers look like.
+Could this be difficult?
+Let's figure it out.

 Most services additionally display a preview of the link with an image and additional information, such as a title, a short description, etc.